 With the introduction of the PhD, MD/PhD and DMD/PhD programmes, University Medicine Greifswald offers high-achieving graduates of medicine, dentistry, and natural and life sciences the opportunity to conduct a structured doctorate with a focus on research, and thus excellent prospects for their further professional career and the continuation of an academic career, especially in an international context.

 The most important information at a glance:

-- The basis of the doctorate is the publication of your own research results in at least 3 publications (cumulative thesis)
+- The basis of the doctorate is the publication of your own research results in at least 3 original scientific publications (cumulative thesis)